 Five Project Life Cycle Phases

-1. Initiation Phase
+1. The Initiation Phase

-2. Planning Phase
+2. The Planning Phase

-3. Implementation (Execution) Phase
+3. The Implementation (Execution) Phase

-4. Controlling Phase
+4. The Controlling Phase

 Project performance is measured and conrtrolled at this step.
 Work performance reports are created in order to determine the cost and schedule variances.
 Baseline schedule is compared with the updated schedule and the variances are reported.
 In the same way baseline budget is compared with the actual budget and cost variances are calculated.
 Quality performance, risk status, and other related important forecasts and issues are controlled and reported at this step.

-5. Closing Phase
+5. The Closing Phase

 Project closing process is completed after completion of all the scope of work and the project management processes.
 A formal agreement is reqired between the contractor and the customer.
 A set of formal processes should be completed before prior to the closure.